MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-logical-endswith.md

 ## Usage notes

-Notice that this function can be used to specify a condition expression of the [FILTER](er-functions-list-filter.md) function only when the relevant mapping is configured in [Regulatory Configuration Services](https://docs.microsoft.com/dynamics365/finance/localizations/rcs-globalization-feature) to access [Microsoft Dataverse](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/data-integration-cds).
-Otherwise, the exception is thrown at design time suggesting to use the [WHERE](er-functions-list-where.md) function instead of the FILTER one.
+This function can be used to specify a condition expression of the [FILTER](er-functions-list-filter.md) function only when the relevant mapping is configured in [Regulatory Configuration Services](../../finance/localizations/rcs-globalization-feature.md) to access [Microsoft Dataverse](../data-entities/data-integration-cds.md).
+Otherwise, the exception is thrown at design time suggesting that you use the [WHERE](er-functions-list-where.md) function instead of the FILTER one.

 ## Example 1

-The `ENDSWITH ("abc", "d")` expression returns **FALSE** while the `ENDSWITH ("abc", "C")` one returns **TRUE**.
+The `ENDSWITH ("abc", "d")` expression returns **FALSE**, while the `ENDSWITH ("abc", "C")` one returns **TRUE**.

 ## Example 2